Questions after US turns away Palestinian Harvard freshman

 The student’s family won’t comment beyond the statement in the Crimson, said Ajjawi’s father, Bassel.

-Searches of electronic devices and social media searches at border points were conducted under previous administrations, but free speech groups complain they have been stepped up since Trump took office in 2017.
+Searches of electronic devices and social media searches at border points were conducted under previous administrations, but free speech groups complain they have been stepped up since President Donald Trump took office in 2017.

 “The chilling effects of incidents like these ripple through communities far beyond Harvard’s incoming freshman class, resulting in widespread self-censorship on social media and threatening intellectual freedom,” said Carrie DeCell, a staff attorney at Columbia University’s Knight First Amendment Institute, which has sued the administration to release more information about the enhanced enforcement methods.